Link Search Menu Expand Document Copy Check Copy

 Hints

-Check the glossary entries on team reasoning and joint action.
+Check the glossary entries on team reasoning, joint action, shared intention, aggregate subject, game theory, and nash equilibrium.

 Please also follow the general instructions for Long Essay Questions.